SAIL High School: History

 SAIL High School was founded in 1975 as the Alternative Learning Center.
 By 1978, the school had changed its name to the School for Applied Individualized Learning, and by 1981, the school had gained full accreditation.
 It was the first alternative high school in Florida to earn full academic accreditation status.

 As of 1984, SAIL High School had approximately 140 students.
 In the early 1990s, SAIL High School served as a magnet school for environmental science.
 In 1990, Al Gore visited the school to express his support for environmental education programs.

 Current Leon County School Board member Rosanne Wood was SAIL's longest-serving Principal.
 Wood served from 1978 to 2010, replacing a previous principal who had moved to Saudi Arabia.
 During her time as principal, Wood advocated for an approach to education rooted in activism and direct democracy, and conceptualized SAIL as serving the unmet needs of students who felt disenfranchised by other public schools.
 She was later succeeded by Dave Crandall and subsequently by Tiffany Williams (nee Thomas), who was the first black woman to serve as principal of SAIL.
-As of 2021, Matt Roberson serves as the school's principal.
+In 2021, Matt Roberson was the school's principal.
+Then in 2024 he was then promoted to the district to supervise LCS's CTE programs.

-From 1975 to 2007, the school was located at the Old Lincoln High School campus.
+From 1975 to 2007, the school was located at the former Old Lincoln High School campus.
 Due to the aging infrastructure, a need to accommodate a growing student population, and the desire to offer more state of the art resources for students & staff, SAIL was moved to its current campus, located at the site of a former elementary school on Jackson Bluff Road.
 The current location features updated electronic equipment, a black box theatre, a photography lab, and a cafeteria with a higher occupational capacity than that at the prior location.
 In 2016, the school added a new gymnasium.

 As of April 26, 2022, the Leon County School Board had unanimously voted to demolish the three principal buildings belonging to SAIL's original Macomb Street campus, citing environmental concerns such as the presence of asbetos, which rendered the buildings non-reusable.
 The demolition took place later that same year.

 Student life, activities, and events

 SAIL High School has hosted a number of guest speakers and performers at events exclusive to SAIL students, faculty, and staff.
 These have included film directors and sound artists, as well as writers, musicians, and local elected officials.
 Notable guests have included Reggae artist Pato Banton, who has performed at the school.

 SAIL operates on block scheduling, which allows for students to focus on three classes per day instead of the traditional six.
 This provides more time for discussions, project-based learning, and teacher-student interaction.
-Students may also attend an optional 1st period that meets every school day for the traditional class time.
+Students also used to be able to attend an optional 1st period that meets every school day for the traditional class time, but this was discontinued.